What Are The 5 Great Lakes

 Key Features of Lake Ontario:

-• Easternmost Great Lake: Plays a key role in regional climate regulation.
+• Easternmost Great Lake: has a real impact in regional climate regulation.

 • Stunning scenery: Features picturesque shorelines and vibrant communities.